The Story

 Meta Messenger chapter

 At Messenger, I shipped ML products to billions.
-The throughline was high-quality 0→1 launches that combined technical depth, product judgment, and cross-functional execution.
+The pattern: high-quality zero-to-one launches built on technical depth and product judgment, working closely with engineers and PMs.

 Selected highlights